michto01/apple-airport-parser/README.md

 ```

-The first approach is to try to naively parse it "by hand" somewhere along the lines of (this code is quite old, is horrible :facepalm: - but as proof of concept for anyone interested) using good old bash and tools:
+The first approach is to try to naively parse it "by hand" - using good old bash and tools - somewhere along the lines of (this code: is quite old; is horrible :facepalm: - but can be used as proof of concept for anyone interested - so here you go):
 ```bash
 EXEC_AIR="/System/Library/PrivateFrameworks/Apple80211.framework/Resources/airport"
 WIFIS=$($EXEC_AIR -s | awk -F. '\